planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 | 10 | Formidable |
 | 15 | Nigh Impossible |

-The more Edge you get and still succeed, the better.
-A higher Edge may mean they did it faster, made it harder to undo, yielded more info, improved quality, added special effects, etc. Even if you fail, having Edge lets you propose a Twist to get a second chance.
+The more Edge on a success, the better it was.
+A higher Edge may mean they did it faster, made it harder to undo, yielded more info, improved quality, added special effects, etc. Even on a failure, having Edge lets you propose a Twist to get a second chance.

 <center>
 <strong>EDGE</strong>